 TEMPLES – COASTAL

 Tanah Lot – Southwest Bali, Tabanan regency.
-Built on a large rock and cut off from the mainland at high tide, is one of Bali’s most spectacular sunset sights.
+Built on a large rock and cut off from the mainland at high tide, this is one of Bali’s most spectacular sunset sights and enduring images.

 Uluwatu – South Bali on Bukit Badung.
 This cliff-top temple, dedicated to the spirits of the sea, has spectacular views and is popular for viewing sunsets.
 During the Galungan festival, people from all over the island travel here to worship.